Ghosts (2019 TV series): Reception

 Critical reception to the series has been positive.
-On the review aggregation website Rotten Tomatoes, the first series holds approval rating of 83%, based on 12 reviews, with an average rating of 7.8/10.
-The website's critical consensus said, "The perfect blend of spooky and silly, Ghosts's ghastly giggles are a delight."
+On the review aggregation website Rotten Tomatoes, the first series holds approval rating of 87%, based on 15 reviews, with an average rating of 7.8/10.
+The website's critical consensus said: "The perfect blend of spooky and silly, Ghosts's ghastly giggles are a delight."
 The second series received an approval rating of 100%, based on five reviews, with an average rating of 6.7/10.
 The third series also received a 100% approval rating, but with a higher average rating of 8.7/10, based on six reviews.

-Stuart Jeffries in The Guardian wrote that "In making us giggle at the supernatural, Ghosts is very British – a mash-up of Noël Coward's Blithe Spirit and Randall and Hopkirk (Deceased), not to mention the manifold sillinesses of Hammer horror films.
+Stuart Jeffries in The Guardian wrote: "In making us giggle at the supernatural, Ghosts is very British – a mash-up of Noël Coward's Blithe Spirit and Randall and Hopkirk (Deceased), not to mention the manifold sillinesses of Hammer horror films.
 But it is American in the sense of having a gag-to-airtime ratio much higher than British sitcoms normally manage these days."
-Michael Hogan in The Daily Telegraph was similarly positive, comparing it to the 1970s children's sitcom Rentaghost but noting that "This deliriously daft supernatural romp, however, was none the worse for that."
+Michael Hogan in The Daily Telegraph was similarly positive, comparing it to the 1970s' children's sitcom Rentaghost but noting that "This deliriously daft supernatural romp, however, was none the worse for that."

 Susannah Butter in the Evening Standard said the first episode reminded her of a property show, watching the couple view a terrible flat, before making their escape to the country.
-She was critical of the post-watershed scheduling of 9.30pm, saying "it feels like a show that children would enjoy" and noting "This is a gentle ensemble comedy.
+She was critical of the post-watershed scheduling of 9.30 pm, saying "it feels like a show that children would enjoy" and noting: "This is a gentle ensemble comedy.
 Alison and Mike are wide-eyed, charming and likeable.
 I would gladly have them as friends, even though they can't sing...Nothing about this show is scary."
 Carol Midgley in The Times was also confused by the scheduling, noting that "Ghosts is smut[-] and swearword-free" and calling it "a curiously life-affirming comedy about death".

 Contrasting it with the bleak "sadcoms" such as Fleabag and After Life, Pat Stacey in the Irish Independent noted "It's joyously, infectiously silly, yet at the same time whip-smart.
 It's just the ticket to scare those sadcom blues away."

 A second series was announced a week after the transmission of episode 6.
-The BBC Press Office announcement noted it received a consolidated average of 3.7 million viewers across the series, highlighting its popularity with 16–34 year-old viewers.
+The BBC Press Office announcement noted it received a consolidated average of 3.7 million viewers across the series, highlighting its popularity with 16–34-year-old viewers.
 On 8 October 2019, Rickard confirmed that a third series had also been commissioned.

 In April 2021, the sitcom was nominated for the Scripted Comedy BAFTA Award and the Comedy Writer BAFTA Craft Award.